 Get your beret and warm up the espresso!
-Some of the most famous deep-dish art film is here — in HD — starting with attempts to translate various art ‘isms’ to the screen, to graphics-oriented abstractions, to ‘city symphonies’ to the dream visions of Maya Deren and beyond.
+Some of the most famous deep-dish art film is here — in HD — from attempts to translate various art ‘isms’ to the screen, to graphics-oriented abstractions, to ‘city symphonies’ to the dream visions of Maya Deren and beyond.
 The careful remasters reproduce proper projection speeds and original music.

 Masterworks of American Avant-Garde Experimental Film 1920-1970